-Period : February - April

-Credits : 5 EC Language : English

-Location : Online, with a final session at International

-Institute of Social History (Amsterdam)
+Period: February - AprilCredits: 5 ECLanguage: EnglishLocation: Online, with a final session at the International Institute of Social History (Amsterdam)Coordinator: Dr Rick Mourits

-Date& Time : All sessions are on Thursdays, 16:00-18:00

-Coordinator : Dr Rick Mourits

 Researchers in economic and social history regularly work with historical records, such as prices, wages, or demographic data.
 These historical data are studied to produce tables, graphs, and statistical analyses to get insight in historical processes.
 An often invisible, but crucial part of the quantitative research cycle is the transformation of rudimentary data into intelligible information.
 Data management and data manipulation are required to digitise, explore, clean, and operationalise otherwise unintelligible data.